yt-project/yt/doc/source/examining/loading_data.rst

 yt has support for reading halo catalogs produced by the AdaptaHOP, Amiga Halo Finder (AHF), Rockstar and the inline FOF/SUBFIND halo finders of Gadget and OWLS.
 The halo catalogs are treated as particle datasets where each particle represents a single halo.
-For example, this means that the `particle_mass` field refers to the mass of the halos.
-For Gadget FOF/SUBFIND catalogs, the member particles for a given halo can be accessed by creating `halo` data containers.
+For example, this means that the ``"particle_mass"`` field refers to the mass of the halos.
+For Gadget FOF/SUBFIND catalogs, the member particles for a given halo can be accessed by creating ``halo`` data containers.
 See :ref:`halo_containers` for more information.

 If you have access to both the halo catalog and the simulation snapshot from